Not-Leader/xonotic-guix/README.md

 Github
 ======
-If you are curious: To create this Github, I simply created a new account there, added an access token to it and then on my main account I granted that user access to an empty repo.
+If you are curious: To mirror my server files on Github, I simply created a new account there, added an access token to it and then on my main account I granted that user access to an empty repo.
 Then I logged in as xonotic on my server and edited the .git/config to include the user:accesstoken@ before the URL and changed it to my empty repo.
-Then I di regularly update it with the following command added to a crontab of the xonotic user:
+I update the repo with a cronjob for the user xonotic:

 ```
 GIT=;cd /home/xonotic/; git config --global http.postBuffer 1048576000; git pull; git submodule update --remote --recursive; git add -u; git add  * .*; git commit -m "."; git push
 ```
 <br>

-This command needs to be tested first.
-Also note that it adds the entire home directory, which is usually considered to be insecure.
+Note that the command needs to be tested first, and that adding your home directory is insecure if you don't know what you are doing.
+<p><br>